Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 ---
-title: "What You Need To Know (as a recruit)"
+title: "What You Need To Know (as a tech recruit)"
 ready: true
 ---

-**NOTE: While we are in remote-work mode things will be a little bit different.
-Any reference to being at your desk and what not might not apply.**

-This is a guide to the Tech Department and how it works.
-It contains contact details, important links to documents we use and software that are useful.

-## Umuzi Handbook

-This documentation has EVERYTHING you need to know about Umuzi.
-The recruit user journey, the processes and protocols and the culture of Umuzi are all found [here](https://docs.google.com/document/d/1aal5u4dUAU1WvAWEWeW4uYVu8c4Q2JbwZuFcJqG2kbQ/edit#heading=h.qudvz63naw4s)

 ## Ground Rules

 In order to be efficient and productive we have some ground rules:
 You are expected to be online most of the time between _9am and 5pm (barring lunch)_

-- Don't be late for workshops.
+There are a few things that can go wrong:

+1. Loadshedding: In the case of loadshedding we still expect you to fill in the form as early as possible
+2. Personal illness or emergency.
+You can apply for leave using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdRy444hA3WR4Vul4nTXOuC0x9ZuA3TFBaB8aA-PPMDCeQN8g/viewform).
+And if something crazy comes up just communicate with your cohort leader via Rocketchat.

+### Good professional behaviour

+When people arrive at Umuzi they aren't professionals yet.
+But when they leave they are.

+Here are a few professional behaviors you should start practicing today:

+- **Communicate Communicate Communicate** communication is key to success.
-- Don't be late for standup.
+ - If you were or will be late or absent **communicate**
-- Don't be disruptive and noisy during workshops and meetings.
+ - If you have a problem **communicate**
+ - If you are unsure of something **communicate**
 - Check your calendars daily.
 This includes the calendars mentioned below.
 - Check your Rocket Chat at lease 3 times daily (Morning, Midday, and before you log off).
 - Check your email at lease 3 times daily (Morning, Midday, and before you log off).
-- Submit your projects on time via Tilde.
+- Always be on time for workshops and meetings
+- Always be respectful and helpful to your peers
+- Ask the dumb questions!
+Some people are too shy to ask so ask for them
+- Push to github daily.
-- Submit high quality work and do your best.
+- Always submit high quality work
-- Communicate problems to the staff (you are not in this alone but we cannot help you if you don't communicate)
-- Always complete your attendance check here for details: {{% contentlink path="remote-work"  %}}
+- Always submit your work on time
+- DO NOT copy or plagiarize your work.
+- Strive for understanding
+- When you get feedback about your work, implement it

 ## Tilde